ainchu18/personal-budget-calc/README.md

 ![Amend](docs/images/readme/amend-exp.png)

 ### Calculate Loss or Savings<a name=loss-savings></a>
 * This feature will automatically calculate loss or savings.
 This is attained by deducting users monthly expenses for rent/bills, food and extras to the users budget for that month.
 Positive result means the user did not use all the allocated budget for that month.
 On one hand, a negative result means that the user spent more than the allocated budget for that month.
-User story covered 2.
+User story covered number 2.
 ![Calculate](docs/images/readme/loss-savings.png)

 ### Calculate and Adjust Budget for the Next Month<a name=budget></a>